magudb/magudb.github.io/_posts/2023-03-28-On Agile magic.md

 ## Disclaimer

-I would only care about setting up fancy agile processes if your team is around 4 people, including you; make work visible using a kanban board and deliver value in small chunks.
+I would only care about setting up fancy agile processes if your team is around 4 people, including you. start with, make work visible using a kanban board and deliver value in small chunks.

 ## Potential benefits of Agile Methodologies